securedatalinks/slate/source/index.html.md

  * Changing the way some data are computed, while not changing the range of possible values

 ## Date and Time Formats
-* All endpoints that require date/time parameters allow timestamps to be passed in as either `yyyy-mm-dd hh:mm:ss` (eq.2018-06-22 01:46:40) format or in Unix time frp,at (eg. 1528249600).
+* All endpoints that require date/time parameters allow timestamps to be passed as Unix time format (eg. 1528249600).
-* All timestamps returned in JSON payloads are returned in UTC time using a human-readable format which follows this pattern: `yyyy-mm-dd hh:mm:ss`
+* All timestamps returned in JSON payloads are returned in UTC time using a human-readable format which follows this pattern: `yyyy-mm-dd hh:mm:ssZ`
 * Data is collected, recorded, and reported in UTC time unless otherwise specified.

-## Status codes and rate limits
+## Status codes
 * Every endpoint responds with HTTP status code 200 for both succesful requests and failures.
 The `status` object is always included in the JSON response.
 This object contains `status_code` and `error_message`.
 * If there was a problem processing the request, one of these status codes is returned.